timtadh/hackthology/hackthology/content/blog/oo-golang.md

 }
 ```

-For some tokens, such as numeric constants, it convenient to specialize the
+For some tokens, such as numeric constants, it is convenient to specialize the
 `Token` object to contain some extra information.
 In the case of numeric
-constants the numerical value of the lexeme is convenient in to store directly in
+constants the numerical value of the lexeme is convenient to store directly in
 the `Token`.
 The traditional way to accomplish this is to have the numeric
 tokens *inherit* from the `Token` class.